 Household Goods Transportation Insurance – Insurance provided for household goods being packed, in transit, held in storage, or unpacked.

 Storage – Placement of household goods in either short- or long-term storage facilities, typically in the destination location.
-Storage up to 30 days is considered excludable from income by the IRS; in excess of 30 days is considered to be taxable.
+Storage up to 30 days is considered excludable from income by the IRS; more than 30 days is taxable.

 Tax Assistance – A payment by a corporation to an employee in recognition of the fact that many of the payments associated with relocation are considered income to the employee and thus taxable.
 This payment, commonly called gross-up, is also taxable, may pay for all or part of the additional taxes incurred.